prb112/openshift-demo/descheduler_policy/2_TopologyAndDuplicates_RemovePodsViolatingTopologySpreadConstraint.md

 oc -n openshift-kube-descheduler-operator get cm cluster -o=yaml
 ```

-This ConfigMap should show the excluded namespaces and `strategies.RemovePodsViolatingTopologySpreadConstraint` and `includeSoftConstraints: false` is configured.
+This ConfigMap should show the excluded namespaces and `strategies.RemovePodsViolatingTopologySpreadConstraint.includeSoftConstraints: false` is configured.

 3. Check the descheduler cluster